 From Airbnb’s to luxury log cabins, you are sure to find a home away from home, but be forewarned, many will fall in love with Asheville, Dog City!

-Become a Therapy Dog Team and Make a Difference!
+Become a Therapy Dog Handler and Make a Difference!

 Therapy dogs bring smiles, brighten the room, and offer a reprieve from endless grief.
 Dogs can sit quietly, absorbing and washing away a person’s sadness.
 They don’t mind if their beautiful coat becomes soaked with tears, and they don’t ask anything in return.